The Compliance and Accounting Demands Facing NJ Non-Profits

 501(c)(3) Compliance and Maintaining Exempt Status

-The IRS can revoke a non-profit's tax-exempt status for ongoing failure to file Form 990, for operating in a manner inconsistent with the organization's stated exempt purpose, or for engaging in transactions that constitute private benefit or private inurement.
+The IRS can revoke a non-profit's tax-exempt status for several reasons.
+These include ongoing failure to file Form 990, operating in a manner inconsistent with the stated exempt purpose, or engaging in transactions that constitute private benefit or private inurement.
 Revocation is a serious consequence that can be difficult and expensive to reverse.
 We help non-profit clients understand the boundaries of their exempt status and flag potential issues before they become compliance problems.

 Form 990 Preparation and Strategy